Madi-S/Lead-Generation/README.md

 # Expectations of this project:

-    - Parse Google Maps and Yelp for telephone number, email, address and other information by given keyword
+    - Parse Google Maps and Yelp for telephone number, email, address, and other information by given keyword
-    - Somehow parse search results in Google Search for the same information using regex or other algorithm
+    - Somehow parse search results in Google Search for the same information using regex or other algorithms
-    - Export all parsed data to csv or excel
+    - Export all parsed data to CSV or Excel
     - For parsed emails send a message, which will be prevented from going to spam
-    - For parsed telephone numbers send an SMS, which will b prevented from going to spam as well
+    - For parsed telephone numbers send an SMS, which will be prevented from going to spam as well